 From time to time, we’re all guilty of skipping out on a proper shower post-workout.
 By this we mean skipping out on washing your hair, and opting for quick fixes like dry shampoo instead.
 This is understandable, as with our daily routines, time and efficiency are of the essence—nonetheless, would you skip out on washing your face after a workout?
 If the answer to this is no, then you should never skip out on washing your scalp either.
 Here’s why:

 Studies have shown that when sweat mixes with other dirt and bacteria already present on the scalp, similar to that on your skin, it can lead to fungal infections and clogged pores.
 These issues on the scalp can cause harm to the hair follicle, decelerating hair growth or causing strands of hair to fall out entirely.

 As well as that, when lactic acid from sweat mixes with the keratin in your hair, it has been found to strip away part of your hair’s protective coating, which can lead to dry, brittle, weakened hair.
 No bueno.

-With that being said, how do we prevent sweat affecting the quality of our scalp and hair?
+So, how do we prevent sweat from affecting the quality of our scalp and hair?